 Advice from the Pros: Tips for getting ahead from Florida real estate agents

 Want some advice from a successful Florida real estate agent?
-We talked to Florida Realtor Todd Kevitch who gave us his take on the exam as well as becoming a successful agent in Florida.
+We talked to Florida Real Estate Professional Todd Kevitch who gave us his take on the exam as well as becoming a successful agent in Florida.

 On The Florida Real Estate Exam: